 COMPETITION SECTIONS:

-DOC NYC has five competition sections:
+DOC NYC has six competition sections:

 Kaleidoscope Competition – Documentaries that tend toward the poetic and essayistic.
-Of the 7 films chosen in 2022 six were World or U.S. premieres, including “White Night” and “Mother Lode.”

 Note: The DOC NYC Short Film Jury Prize Winner qualifies in the Documentary Short Subject category of the annual Academy Awards® without the standard theatrical run, provided the film otherwise complies with the Academy rules.
+Additionally, all United Kingdom short films that are programmed in this category will be qualified for BAFTA’s British Short Film category.

 NON-COMPETITION SECTIONS: